Where to get children or youth vaccinated

 In Ontario, routine vaccines are usually given at your health care provider’s office such as at your family doctor’s or nurse practitioner’s office.
 Routine vaccines can also be given at some walk-in clinics.
 If your child requires routine vaccine(s), please contact their health care provider.

-ng for a health care provider please register with Health Care Connect, and a nurse will help you find a family doctor or nurse practitioner who is accepting new patients in our community.
+If you are currently looking for a health care provider please register with Health Care Connect, and a nurse will help you find a family doctor or nurse practitioner who is accepting new patients in our community.

-School Vaccination Clinics for grades 7
+School Vaccination Clinics for Grades 7

 Ottawa Public Health offers grade 7 vaccination clinics.
 It is important to read the parent memo below for more detailed information about these clinics.
 Please also fill out the consent form below and ensure your youth brings it to school with them.
 Be sure to discuss the vaccines your youth needs with them ahead of time.
 For more information see the memo to parents, also found below.